benjmin-r/cto.coffee/work/index.md

 I also coach CTOs from a few select organizations.
 [Reach out](/contact) if you're interested in bringing me on board as a coach.

 Check out a few of my [past projects and products](past-work) that I've worked on to date, if you'd like to know more.
-And feel free [to contact me](/contact), or follow me on [LinkedIn](https://www.linkedin.com/in/benjamin-reitzammer/) or [Twitter](https://twitter.com/benjamin).
+And feel free [to contact me](/contact) or follow me on [LinkedIn](https://www.linkedin.com/in/benjamin-reitzammer/).

 ### My Values